ndl1971/time-space-oscillations/TSO-positions.md

 Oscillations are a feature of specific physical systems.

 **TSO stance:**
-Oscillation is a structural consequence of ordered series and their mathematical expression (e.g. Euler’s formula).
-Physical models correspond to restricted views on this underlying oscillatory structure.
+Oscillation is a structural consequence of ordered series and their mathematical expression (e.g. natural number e, Euler’s formula).
+Physical models correspond to restricted views on this underlying oscillatory structure (e.g. different series partitionings).

 **Clarification:**
 Consistent models represent partial projections; their collective behavior converges back to global oscillatory dynamics.